 Started in Birmingham in May 2018, Permission to Smile’s campaign profile has been high and very warmly received.

-There are 141 partner organisations actively backing the campaign (see below for list) and some 800 large banners have been put up around the city.
+In Birmingham, 158 partner organisations actively backed the campaign (see below for list) and some 850 large banners were put up around the city.

-There is growing evidence that it has started to ‘move the dial’.
+There is growing evidence that the campaign started to ‘move the dial’.
 In a survey, 75% of parents at school gates with a banner said they’d been personally encouraged to smile and greet more and 96% felt a campaign to increase friendliness was “necessary”.